Chocolate — Good or bad?

 Dear Reader,

-Dinner's in a few hours.
-Lunch seems like it was ages ago.
-You still have to work on a paper, drive your little brother to soccer, and do the dishes.
-The deliciousness of chocolate and the sweet sugar/caffeine fix it offers may seem to be the only thing to get you through, so you reach for a bar… is that so bad?
-New research says no, and yes, depending largely on which type of chocolate you choose and how much of it you eat.
-Cacao, the bean from which chocolate is made, is not itself unhealthy.
-In fact, it offers many potential health benefits like lowering blood pressure, increasing sensitivity to insulin, improving coronary vasodilatation (widening of blood vessels) as well as other cardiovascular benefits, and acting as an anti-oxidizing agent.
-But not all chocolates are created equal.
+Dinner is in a few hours.
+Lunch seems like it was ages ago and you have a busy afternoon ahead.
+The deliciousness of chocolate and the sweet, sugary caffeine fix it offers seem to be the only thing able to get you through the day.
+You reach for a bar of chocolate… is that so bad?
+The answer isn’t so straightforward.
+Based on a variety of factors including what other snacks you're reaching for, which type of chocolate you choose, and how much of it you eat, there could be benefits and drawbacks.
+Cacao, the bean from which both chocolate and cocoa powder are made, isn’t inherently unhealthy.
+In fact, cacao offers many potential health benefits like helping to lower blood pressure, increasing insulin sensitivity, improving coronary vasodilatation (widening of blood vessels), having other cardiovascular benefits, and acting as an anti-oxidizing agent.
+However, keep in mind, not all chocolates are created equal.

 Originally published Oct 11, 1996